kinnay/AEA/FORMAT.md

 All values are encoded in little-endian byte order.

+When public keys are serialized, the uncompressed X9.62 encoding is used.

 ## File Header
 | Offset | Size | Description |
 | --- | --- | --- |